CartoDB/carto-react/docs/api-reference/oauth.md

 ## OAuthCallback
 Component to attend OAuth callbacks on /oauthCallback

-## OAuthLogin
-Shows a login button.
-When this button is clicked, the OAuth protocol flow is handled by the `useOAuthLogin` hook.

 ## useOAuthLogin ⇒ <code>function</code>
 Hook to perform login against CARTO using OAuth implicit flow using a popup